-For many, a good credit score is the key to financial freedom.
+For many, a good credit score is a key to financial freedom.
 Having credit opens the doors to a lot of opportunities.
-It also helps you build a financial history that will help you in the long run.
+It also helps you build an economic history that will help you in the long run.
 Good credit can help you get approved for loans, secure an apartment, or even buy a car.
 So, what do you do when you’re starting entirely from scratch?

-There’s a lot of advice out there on how to maintain or improve your credit.
+There’s a lot of advice out there on maintaining or improving your credit.
 However, starting from nothing is a whole other issue.
 Thankfully, there are plenty of ways you can jumpstart your credit journey.
-In this article, we’ll discuss several options you have to create and increase your credit.
+This article will discuss several options you have to create and increase your credit.

 To avoid that stress, consider applying for a credit builder card.
-These cards usually don’t require a credit check for approval, making it easier for those without credit to be accepted.
+These cards usually don’t require a credit check for approval, making it easier to accept those without credit.
 Credit builder cards are great starters to help you get used to owning a credit card.

-Some allow you to set up automatic payments so your bill is always paid on time.
-Just be sure to track your spending and always have enough in your account to cover charges.
+Some allow you to set up automatic payments, so your bill is always paid on time.
+Just track your spending and always have enough in your account to cover charges.

 If being responsible for a credit card isn’t possible, consider becoming an authorized user for someone else.
 Doing so will allow you to dip your toes into card ownership with less pressure.

 The key will be to find someone you trust who also trusts you.
 Their spending behavior will affect your credit, and yours will affect their ability to pay their bill.
-So, have a discussion to hash out all the details before signing anything.
+So, discuss to hash out all the details before signing anything.

 For some, the idea of using a credit card is just too much, even if it’s not one they own.
 If you fall in this category, you can still build credit from scratch.
 It’s just going to cost you.

 Taking out a loan is a way to get your credit started.
 This may also be the best option depending on your circumstances.
-If you will need to borrow money for things like tuition or buying a car, those loans could build your credit, just don’t take out these kinds of loans only because you want to build credit.
-Be sure a loan is something that you actually need and that will benefit you in the long run.
+If you need to borrow money for things like tuition or buying a car, those loans could build your credit; just don’t take out these kinds of loans only because you want to make credit.
+Be sure a loan is something you need, which will benefit you in the long run.

 With a credit builder loan, you make regular payments of your own money.
 Rather than receiving a sum from a lender and then paying it back, you are in control.
 The loan amount is typically smaller, which is easier to manage.